Written by Michael VanDerLaan

 What We Don't Like

-The Callaway Big Bertha series is one of the most iconic in the sport, and there’s a legacy to live up to with the namesake of this B21 version.
+The Callaway Big Bertha series is one of the most iconic in the sport, and there’s a legacy to live up to with the namesake of this B23 version.
 It answers the calling by providing a max size club head, and the highest launch, lowest spin, maximum distance setup possible.

-Cobra Aerojet Max Driver
+Best Cobra: Cobra Aerojet Max Driver

 The Cobra driver models have somewhat lagged behind the competition in recent years, with their star signee Bryson DeCheambeau struggling to find the right fit for his blast-first-ask-questions-last approach off the tee while he was partnered with them.